ToshalGhimire/DepthChart/README.md

-# NFL Depth Chart : for fantasy players
+# Depth Chart : for fantasy players

 Creator: Toshal Ghimire

 Title: Depth Chart

 Description: An android app that scrapes the web in order to retrieve up to date depth chart from NFL teams.
 Intended to be used by fans who also play fantasy football.
 It will display only the positions that are used in fantasy football and also the teams defensive stats.

-Actors: Fortnite players

 Actors: Fantasy Football Players